wickY26/eslint-plugin-sort-keys-custom-order-fix/README.md

 $ npm i eslint --save-dev
 ```

-Next, install `eslint-plugin-sort-keys-fix`:
+Next, install `eslint-plugin-sort-keys-custom-order-fix`:

 ```
-$ npm install eslint-plugin-sort-keys-fix --save-dev
+$ npm install eslint-plugin-sort-keys-custom-order-fix --save-dev
 ```

-**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-sort-keys-fix` globally.
+**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-sort-keys-custom-order-fix` globally.

 ## Usage